 The first DNA extraction attempt had performed by Friedrich Miescher in 1869.

-We can break cell membrane and nuclear membrane of the cell by different methods such as mechanical method, chemical method and enzymatic method.
+We can break the cell membrane and nuclear membrane of the cell by different methods such as mechanical method, chemical method and enzymatic method.

 In this article, we will explain the enzymatic method in combination with the chemical method for extracting pure DNA.